Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Results

+The goal of this study is to compare one-class scoring rules.
+With that in mind, we emphasize threshold-independent ranking metrics, namely ROC-AUC and PR-AUC.
+These metrics evaluate how effectively a scoring function separates foreground-only segments from foreground plus resolvable segments across all possible decision thresholds.
+We avoid a fixed threshold to allow for direct comparison of different scoring rules without conflating ranking quality with threshold calibration.

+This is different from the standard gravitational-wave search practice, where significance is assessed at a fixed false-alarm probability or false-alarm rate and performance is reported via detection efficiency or sensitivity at a chosen operating point.
+Those metrics are appropriate for deployed search pipelines, but they depend on threshold selection and foreground estimation.
+Since the purpose of this work is to isolate the effect of the scoring rule under identical conditions, threshold-free metrics provide a more appropriate comparison.
+Something closer to standard gravitational wave detection practice would be to calibrate thresholds using foreground-only validation data and report detection efficiency at fixed false-positive rates or significance levels.

-We also report single-threshold precision and recall.
-In this study, the decision threshold is the median anomaly score on the evaluation set, applied per method/seed:
+We also report precision and recall at a single operating point.
+The threshold is taken to be the median anomaly score on the evaluation set, applied independently for each method and seed,

-This is the same rule used across baseline, fusion, and likelihood evaluations.
-Accordingly, precision/recall here should be read as protocol-dependent operating-point diagnostics, while ROC-AUC and PR-AUC/AP remain the main comparison metrics.
+This rule is identical across all methods and should be viewed only as a protocol-dependent diagnostic.
+Consequently, precision and recall are secondary quantities, while ROC-AUC and PR-AUC remain the principal metrics used to compare scoring performance.